ekspla/micropython_aioble_examples/README.md

 ```

 As a workaround for Nordic UART client in [mpy_xoss_sync.py](https://github.com/ekspla/xoss_sync),
-I changed the size of the queue and retrieved the accumulated notified data as followings
+I changed the size of the queue and retrieved the accumulated notified data as followings.
-(the real working code presented in the above link).
 ``` python
 buffer = bytearray()
 async with connection: